lily-barta/spa-benchmark/README.md

 - **FCI calculations** become computationally demanding for larger systems.
   For example, a single-point FCI calculation for $H_{14}$ may take approximately **30 minutes to 1 hour**, depending on hardware.
   For larger chains, FCI becomes prohibitively expensive and is therefore not recommended.

-- **Energy variance calculations** are also computationally intensive.
-  Even for $H_{10}$, the variance evaluation is very slow (**3/4 hours**) and is therefore also not recommended beyond this system size.

-- In the provided scaling script, FCI and variance calculations are automatically disabled for larger systems to avoid excessive runtimes.
+  In the provided scaling script, FCI calculations are automatically disabled for larger systems to avoid excessive runtimes.

 - **Near-degeneracies at large interatomic distances:**
   As the $H_n$ chains dissociate, the FCI ground state becomes degenerate.
   To obtain a meaningful fidelity in this regime, multiple FCI roots must be included.
-The required number of roots grows rapidly with system size, and for $H_{10}$ it becomes prohibitively expensive.
+  The required number of roots grows rapidly with system size, and it becomes prohibitively expensive beyond $H_{10}$.
-For this reason, fidelity calculations at large separations ($d > 2.5$ Å) are not recommended for larger systems.
+  For this reason, fidelity calculations at large separations ($d > 2.5$ Å) is disabled for larger systems.

 ## Reproducing Plots